Seduced by the Serengeti…THE SERENGETI

 Tanzania borders Kenya, so at one point when our head guide Yusuph says we are close to Kenya, I get the brilliant idea that it would be so cool to straddle both countries.
 It doesn’t take much to twist Yusuph’s arm and soon we are on our way to the guard station on the Tanzanian border.
 With a $50 bribe tucked into this pocket, the head honcho carrying an Uzi jumps in with us for a short drive to the border, marked by two stone pillars and with that, we line up with one foot in Kenya and one in Tanzania and have the photos to prove it!

-As if the landscape and intensity of the animals isn’t enough, every day ends with impressive accommodations, including two nights of glamping.
+As if the landscape and intensity of the animals aren’t enough, every day ends with impressive accommodations, including two nights of glamping.
 We’re talking upscale folks, especially considering we are in the middle of nowhere.

 Attentive staff, exceptional food, plenty of hot water for showers, open-air bars, and décor designed to reflect the spirit of Africa – caps off our exhausting but fulfilling days.
 At the tented camps and a few other lodges, there is always a guard available to escort you after dark in the interest of safety from roaming animals.
 It’s curiously intriguing to try and fall asleep to the grunting and snorting of hippos and buffalo milling about outside your door.